Aligning LiDAR and Camera Timestamps in ROS

-Temporal misalignment between mechanically scanning LiDAR units and rolling-shutter cameras introduces spatial shear, ghosting, and projection artifacts that directly compromise HD map generation and perception stack fidelity.
-In autonomous vehicle spatial data processing, maintaining sub-millisecond synchronization across heterogeneous sensor modalities is a hard requirement.
-The engineering challenge extends beyond simple ROS header matching; it demands deterministic timestamp propagation from sensor firmware through kernel drivers, network switches, and finally to the fusion node, while explicitly compensating for clock drift, queue saturation, and intra-frame exposure distortion.
-Robust LiDAR and Camera Temporal Synchronization forms the foundational prerequisite for any production-grade spatial pipeline.
+Temporal misalignment between a spinning LiDAR and a rolling-shutter camera introduces spatial shear, ghosting, and projection artifacts that directly corrupt HD map generation and perception fidelity.
+The challenge is not ROS header matching alone; it demands deterministic timestamp propagation from sensor firmware through kernel drivers and switches to the fusion node, while compensating for clock drift, queue saturation, and intra-frame exposure skew.
+This page builds the alignment as a runnable sequence: discipline the clock, backdate the stamps, broker the streams, gate on drift, then verify with reprojection error.
+It sits inside LiDAR and camera temporal synchronization and feeds the projection and HD-map stages downstream.

 How message_filters brokers asynchronous LiDAR and camera streams into validated pairs: